American slang has its roots in the Irish American urban experience.

-Just before he died, Daniel Cassidy released a pioneering book that begins to prove how American slang has a root in the Irish American urban experience.
+Just before he died, Daniel Cassidy released a pioneering book, "How the Irish invented Slang," that begins to prove how American slang has a root in the Irish American urban experience.

 As usual, snoots would rather fall on the side of error than to end the kibosh on ascribing Irish origins to any aspect of Anglo-American society.

 Ireland has a native civilization older than England or France, and it has out-proportioned contributions to modernist culture, but it is more usually described as derivative rather than an originator of trends.
 Despite stubborn refusal, “jazz” and “poker”, “moolah” and “spunk” all derive from Irish Gaelic, which was used in New York by the Irish like Yiddish and Spanglish was used later-on in the city.

 Some dismiss these theories without any real understanding of the Irish Gaelic language.
 They existentially must disallow the language had mixed with English - jerks without the knack to dig it.
 Others dismiss the theories in loyalty to academia's wine and cheese status quo, and don't wish to seem too maverick, or too "street," like Cassidy who had an unabashed Brooklyn accent.
 There's an element of snobbery involved in the outright refusal many swells have for this working stiff's tome.

 Cassidy was among those who have begun to case the hidden history, anyway, and show how gambling slang, underworld lingo, street gang terms, street-wise cant, merchant code, and political jargon in New York City is teeming with Irish Gaelic that melted into American English.